PrimEGameR123/Movie-Recommender-System/README.md

 1. Using TMDB API key and Movie_id, movie json are fetched from every movie.
 2. From json, movie poster link extracted and used for recommendation posters.
 3. The system is deployed using Heroku.

+Conclusion :-
+Application made using streamlit that predict the 8 similar content movies.
 App link - http://movies-suggest-system.herokuapp.com/